 with Jennifer “JJ” Jones

-On the way to visit a classmate, I drove past this bold message and was delighted by its spirit, not realizing that it was JJ’s neighborhood or her handiwork.
-I was so excited about the sign and its striking letterforms that I emailed her later that night, gushing about my discovery.
-(I knew she was a fan of Varda’s movies because a few years ago we saw each other at a showing of Varda’s film “Faces Places.”)
+Around that time, I drove past this bold message and was delighted by its spirit, not realizing that it was JJ’s neighborhood or her handiwork.
+I was so excited about the sign and its striking letterforms that I emailed JJ about it later that night.

 Would you like to hang a poster up in your neighborhood?
 If so, please feel free to download, print, cut the tabs, and post wherever you think one is needed!
 Please snap a photo of the scene where you hung it and post it to Instagram with the hashtag #agnesvardaforever.